Rauemi | Resources

 - Network Waitangi Ōtautahi.
 (2018) Te Tiriti o Waitangi and He Wakaputanga Documents in te reo with translations.

-- Waitangi Tribunal (2014) He Whakaputanga me te Tiriti; The Declaration and the Treaty.
-Wellington: Legislation Direct.
-Authoritative and fully-researched account of the Treaty in its 1840 context.
+- Waitangi Tribunal (2014) He Whakaputanga me te Tiriti; The Declaration and the Treaty and

 - Walker, R.J., (2004) Ka Whawhai Tonu Matou: Struggle without End.
 Auckland: Penguin.
 A history of Aotearoa New Zealand, from creation and Polynesian migration through to the present.